CITY COUNCIL ROUNDUP | Coverage of the Denver City Council this week

-This week the Denver City Council's finance committee voted 4-3 to split Mayor Michael Hancock’s proposed $450 million bond package into five ballot measures, designated La Alma Lincoln Park as Denver's second historic cultural district, and approved measures to change the appointment of the independent monitor.
+This week the Denver City Council took steps to peel away more executive power from the mayor by passing the first reading of a pair of bills that would change the appointment process of the independent monitor.

-But that's not all.
-Check out the coverage on the Denver City Council as reported by Hannah Metzger below:
+But that wasn't all that happened in city hall: Check out the coverage on the Denver City Council as reported by Hannah Metzger below.

 - The BIZ Committee meeting on Wednesday has been canceled.